 "May we remember to let go & simply be who we really are - beings of Light & lightness" John O'Donohue

-Due to lock down the Meeting house was obviously been closed until start of July.
+Due to lock down the meeting house has been closed.
 Wednesday and Sunday Worship, Business meetings and all other events have been continuing on ZOOM.

 We are now offering "blended" worship with limited in person spaces and on Zoom.
 All welcome to join but booking required for in person or Zoom link details -